apache/parquet-format/Encodings.md

 can use a sampling approach.
-One such approach, described in the paper, is to select up to 5 candidate (exponent, factor) combinations (the "encoding preset") at the start of each column chunk, and when encoding each vector, test each of the 5 candidates for the fewest exceptions.
+One such approach, described in the paper, is to select up to 5 candidate (exponent, factor) combinations (the "encoding preset") at the start of each column chunk, and when encoding each vector, evaluate each candidate for the best compression.

 Suggested sampling parameters (from the paper):